OliverSieweke/oliversieweke/content/javascript/inheritance/classes.md

 In the background a class declaration or a class expression will create a constructor function with the same name as the class such that:

  1. The internal `[[Construct]]` property of the constructor refers to the code block attached to the class’s `constructor()` method.
- 2. The class's methods are defined on the constructor’s `prototype` property (we are not including static methods for now).
+ 2. The class's methods are defined on the constructor’s `prototype` property (static methods are not included for now).

 *Using ES5 syntax, the initial class declaration is thus roughly equivalent to the following (leaving out static methods):*